metalbear-co/mirrord/mirrord/config/configuration.md

 #### feature.network.incoming.http_filter.all_of {#feature-network-incoming-http_filter-all_of}

 Messages must match all of the specified filters.
+Cannot be empty an empty list.

 #### feature.network.incoming.http_filter.any_of {#feature-network-incoming-http_filter-any_of}

 Messages must match any of the specified filters.
+Cannot be empty an empty list.

 ##### feature.network.incoming.http_filter.header_filter {#feature-network-incoming-http-header-filter}